dtudk/pythonsupport-page/docs/learnmore_new/index.rst

 We strongly recommend first year students or those new to programming to go through the :doc:`Terminal <terminal>` and :doc:`IDLE <condensedidle>` sections after installing Python.

-While :doc:`Visual Studio Code <vscode>` will be introduced around week 7, we encourage you to get a head start by exploring this section whenever you have some spare time.
+Although :doc:Visual Studio Code <vscode> will be introduced around week 7, there's no need to rush into this section.
+However, we encourage you to get a head start by exploring it whenever you have some spare time.

 Finally, although :doc:`Packages and Environments <packages_and_environments>` will be covered in more detail later in your education, it's beneficial to learn the basics early.
 This knowledge will be valuable throughout your engineering career